moogacs/docs.buf.build/docs/generate/usage.md

 The `buf generate` command will:

-  - Discover all Protobuf files per your `buf.yaml` configuration.
+  - Discovers all Protobuf files per your `buf.yaml` configuration.
-  - Copy the Protobuf files into memory.
+  - Copies the Protobuf files into memory.
-  - Compile all Protobuf files.
+  - Compiles all Protobuf files.
   - Executes the configured `plugins` according to each `strategy`.

-If there are errors, they will be printed out in a `file:line:column:message` format by default.
+Any errors are printed out in a `file:line:column:message` format by default.
 For example:

 ```sh